When We Met

 The bleach blonde girl would cackle and I’d just roll my eyes thinking….she is my spirit animals.
 Rough around the edges, spirited, funny, family oriented and LOUD.
 We hit it off and began an intense friendship of discovery.

 LA, through the lens that she saw my life as, was curious.
 She was asked a lot of questions about my life, about my marriage, my parenting, my faith.
 Her kids and my kids hit it off…..we all hit it off with her parents and her brother.
 It was fun, it was crass at times cause that is how the roll….in a vat of sarcasm and love.

 We were friends for a total of about 10 yrs….through wonderful ups of leading her to Christ in the park and her dyeing my hair to the deepest of lows with alcohol, drug addiction, and mental illness.
 I have loved her through every moment, but there was a point where those moments consumed me, like a fire.
-I would stay up late, talking with her and trying my best to pull her into the light of healing.
+There were times when I would stay up late.
+Talking with her and trying my best to pull her into the light of healing.
 I was doing the job that Christ needed to do.

 When She Fell and Letting Go

 What I see now, on the backend of things is that when she fell…..she didn’t eat the bottom of the barrel….she hit my face.
 I so loved her and her children and family that I placed myself at the bottom of that barrel, so she never had that opportunity to see Jesus directly.
 She saw Him because she loved Him and was His child, but she did *see* Him in that face of darkness and despair.
 I wanted the control because I thought I could fix it all and make her better.